automatarr/automatarr/OLD-CHANGELOG.md

   the progress.
 - Now running aria2(c) with normal subprocess instead of through asyncio.
 This removes the creation of yet another thread which is unnecessary as these calls would have already been under a non-main thread.
-- Moved WiAutomatarr DRM licensing calls before the download process for normal URL track downloads.
+- Moved Widevine DRM licensing calls before the download process for normal URL track downloads.
 - Segment Merging code for DASH and HLS downloads have been moved from the `dl` class to the HLS and DASH class.

 ### Removed